Boronia

 Boronia has a typical household mix, with a lower-than-average median household size

-Family households constitute 68.4% of all households, including 29.0% couples with children, 25.4% couples without children, and 12.7% single parent families.
-Non-family households comprise the remaining 31.6%, with lone person households at 28.3% and group households at 3.4%.
-The median household size is 2.4 people, smaller than Greater Melbourne's average of 2.7.
+Family households account for 68.4% of all households, including 29.0% couples with children, 25.4% couples without children, and 12.7% single parent families.
+Non-family households consist of the remaining 31.6%, with lone person households at 28.3% and group households comprising 3.4%.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households